aksalj/rpg/README.md

 ##TODO
 - Add a app usage instructions.
-- Make app even more usable by adding a homescreen widget
+- Make app even more usable by adding a homescreen widget.
+- Add support for languages other than English.

 ##
 ![Creative Commons License](http://i.creativecommons.org/l/by/4.0/88x31.png "Creative Commons License")